konfiger/konfiger-python/README.rst

    #now the size is equal to the entry
    print(len(kon))

-Seperator and delimeter
+Seperator and delimiter
 ~~~~~~~~~~~~~~~~~~~~~~~

-Initailize a konfiger object with default seperator and delimeter then
+Initailize a konfiger object with default separator and delimiter then
-change the seperator and selimeter at runtime
+change the separator and selimeter at runtime

 .. code:: python

    from konfiger import from_file

    kon = from_file('test/konfiger.conf', False)
-   kon.set_delimeter('?')
+   kon.set_delimiter('?')
-   kon.set_seperator(',')
+   kon.set_separator(',')

    print(str(kon))